qatalog/gcp-config-node/README.md

 * `default`:
   The default value,
-  used if the environment variable and secret are not set or not defined in the schema.
+  used as fallback if no other values are found in the environment or Secret Manager or from file.

 * `env`:
   Environment variable